albertlauncher/plugins/spotify/README.md

 Both are 32-character strings.

 Click on **Edit settings** and add new **Redirect URI**.
 It doesn't have to exist.
-In this example I will use: `https://nonexistent-uri.net/`
+In this example, I will use: `https://nonexistent-uri.net/`

 ### 2. Get `code` parameter